sarahbaker/www.bakertunes.com/pianomusic/afternoonthoughts.md

   - Easy Piano
 ---

-This is the second of my compositions for older beginners.
+This is the second of my piano compositions for older beginners.

 I have tried to use repetition to make the work easier to learn, but to provide musical interest in small changes through the piece.